soleneferon/my_own_repo_emissions_solene/README.md

 # ENE425 Emissions App
 ### This is an app created for the course ENE425 of the Norwegian School of Economics.

-Stores, edit and remove records of emissions per individuals and between groups.
+Online App that stores, edit and remove records of emissions per individuals and between groups.

 The development was carried under Flask-Python, wtforms, sqlalchemy an deployed in Heroku.

 Records are dynamically updated in a Heroku PostgreSQL database.

 Input